Welcome to today's edition of the Rush 24-7 podcast.

 Nobody wants compromise.

-Nobody likes the compromise of this tax deal.
+Nobody likes to compromise this tax deal.

-They want where we've got compromise going on.
+We've got compromise going on.

 Where's all the praise for it?